 View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

-5 Affordable International Destinations for a Week-Long Trip from the US
+5 Affordable International Destinations for a Week-Long Trip

 affiliate disclosure: Please note this post may contain affiliate links.
 This means that if you make a purchase through these links, I may earn a small commission at no additional cost to you.
 I only recommend products and services that I personally use and believe in.
 Your support makes it possible for me to provide valuable travel content.
 Thank you!